yoctoproject/poky/documentation/dev-manual/vulnerabilities.rst

 Implementation details
 ======================

-Here's what the :ref:`cve-check <ref-classes-cve-check>` class does to find unpatched CVE IDs.
+Here's what the :ref:`ref-classes-cve-check` class does to find unpatched CVE IDs.

 First the code goes through each patch file provided by a recipe.
 If a valid CVE ID is found in the name of the file, the corresponding CVE is considered as patched.